Fears that the world’s biggest iceberg could hit island in the South Atlantic

 By Rosa Rahimi, CNN

-(CNN) — The world’s largest iceberg is still on the move and there are fears that it could be headed north from Antarctica towards the island of South Georgia.
+(CNN) — The world’s largest iceberg is still on the move and there are fears that it could be headed north from Antarctica toward the island of South Georgia.

 The iceberg, called A23a, was previously “trapped” spinning around an undersea mountain for several months, according to Andrew Meijers, a physical oceanographer at the British Antarctic Survey.

-Now, it appears that it is moving with the prevailing current towards South Georgia, a British Overseas Territory in the southern Atlantic Ocean.
+Now, it appears that it is moving with the prevailing current toward South Georgia, a British Overseas Territory in the southern Atlantic Ocean.

 “It is presently in a meander of the current and not moving directly towards the island,” said Meijers in a statement sent to CNN Thursday.
 “But our understanding of the currents suggest that it is likely to again move towards the island soon.”